sinatra/sinatra.github.com/contrib/index.markdown

   depending on the incoming request.

-* [Sinatra::Streaming](streaming.html): Improves the streaming API by making the *stream* object immitate an IO object.
+* [Sinatra::Streaming](streaming.html): Improves the streaming API by making the *stream* object imitate an IO object.

 ### Custom Extensions